ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 path prior to path validation.

-Specifically, the proxy MUST limit the number of packets that it will proxy to an unvalidated client address to the size of an initial congestion window.
+Specifically, the proxy MUST limit the number of packets that it will proxy Specifically, the proxy MUST NOT forward packets to an unvalidated client address.
 Proxies additionally SHOULD pace the rate at which packets are sent over a new path to avoid creating unintentional congestion on the new path.

-When operating in forwarded mode, the proxy reconfigures or removes forwarding rules as the network path between the client and proxy changes.
-In the event of passive migration, the proxy MUST automatically reconfigure forwarding rules to use the latest active and validated network path for the HTTP stream.
+When operating in forwarded mode, the proxy reconfigures or removes forwarding rules (i.e., the mappings for VCIDs) as the network path between the client and proxy changes.

+In the event of
+passive migration, the proxy MUST automatically reconfigure forwarding rules to use the latest active and validated network path for the HTTP stream.
 In the event of active migration, the proxy MUST remove forwarding rules in order to not send